 For the third year in a row, University High School earned first place at the Science Bowl Regionals and will go on to represent IUSD at the national competition this April in Washington, D.C.

-IUSD's state standardized assessment scores have outperformed both state and Orange County score averages, with IUSD ranking the second highest in the state for the third consecutive year.
+IUSD's California Science Test scores have outperformed both state and county score averages with IUSD ranking No. 1 in California.

 While students enjoyed a day off on Monday, Feb.
 3, more than 2,000 teachers, administrators and staff attended IUSD’s annual Professional Learning Summit focused on teaching and learning.